hrecht/censusapi/README.md

 [![R-CMD-check](https://github.com/hrecht/censusapi/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/hrecht/censusapi/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 `censusapi` is a lightweight package to get data from the U.S. Census Bureau's [APIs](https://www.census.gov/developers/).
 More than [1,000 Census API endpoints](https://api.census.gov/data.html) are available, including the Decennial Census, American Community Survey, Poverty Statistics, Population Estimates, and Census microdata.
-This package is designed to let you get data from all of those APIs using the same main function — `getCensus` — and the same syntax for each dataset.
+This package is designed to let you get data from all of those APIs using the same main functions and syntax for every dataset.

 `getCensus()` is designed to work with any new Census API endpoint when it is released, as long as it conforms to Census's existing standards.
 The package also includes metadata functions so that users determine [which datasets](https://www.hrecht.com/censusapi/reference/listCensusApis.html) are available and [for each dataset](https://www.hrecht.com/censusapi/reference/listCensusMetadata.html), what variables, geographies, and groups can be used.